 Among the sectors to watch, data centres ranked first in the overall investment and development prospects for European real estate, followed by new energy infrastructure, student housing and logistics.

-Finally, while physical climate risk and real estate’s transition to net-zero carbon emissions have proven recurring issues previously, this year’s report also examines the far-reaching implications for real estate insurance and finance from these twin challenges, the report said.
+Finally, while physical climate risk and real estate’s transition to net-zero carbon emissions have been recurring issues previously, this year’s report also examines the far-reaching implications for real estate insurance and finance from these twin challenges, the report said.

 Jean-Baptiste Deschryver, PwC EMEA real estate leader, said: “While geopolitical and economic uncertainties continue to dominate discussions, it’s encouraging to see a sense of cautious optimism returning to the European real estate market.

-“Within this however, the industry must grapple with significant challenges, from ongoing instability and regulatory burdens to ESG demands and the rise of digital risks.
-Success will belong to those who can adapt, innovate, and embrace new technologies and sustainable practices.”
+“Within this, however, the industry must grapple with significant challenges, from ongoing instability and regulatory burdens to ESG demands and the rise of digital risks.
+Success will belong to those who can adapt, innovate and embrace new technologies and sustainable practices.”

 The 22nd edition of the Emerging Trends in Real Estate Europe report surveyed 1,143 property professionals, including investors, fund managers, developers, property companies, lenders, brokers and consultants.